Book winter direct, get ¥10,000 guest experience credit Learn More

 Rusutsu is ideal for a long weekend.
 The Vale Rusutsu connects directly to Rusutsu Resort, which in late September means an amusement park, award-winning golf, amazing onsen, and a dining programme built around seasonal produce — all on your doorstep.

 Between pickleball, tennis, horse riding, park golf, and a gondola that moonlights as an autumn sightseeing ride, nobody is going to be bored here.
 Lake Toya is an easy day trip, just a 40-minute drive away.
-The HOKKADian Homestead farm-to-table experience at the lake runs once a day and sells out first — book it through Guest Experience early, ideally before the rest of the itinerary.
+The HOKKAIDian Homestead farm-to-table experience at the lake runs once a day and sells out first — book it through Guest Experience early, ideally before the rest of the itinerary.

 The Vale Rusutsu World Ski Awards